40.260.250 Wireless Communications Facilities

 c.
 Unless the State Historic Preservation Officer determines there is no material impact, new support towers shall be a minimum of one thousand (1,000) feet from all sites listed on either the National Register of Historic Places or the Clark County Heritage Register.

 d.
-New support towers within three (3) miles of a national wildlife refuge or within a thousand (1,000) feet of those features or areas identified in Section 40.260.250(G)(2)(b)(2)(h)(iii) shall be reviewed for possible impacts to wildlife.
+New support towers within three (3) miles of a national wildlife refuge or within one thousand (1,000) feet of those features or areas identified in Section 40.260.250(G)(2)(b)(2)(h)(iii) shall be reviewed for possible impacts to wildlife.

 e.
 New support towers within one (1) mile of any public safety building such as a police or fire station shall be reviewed with Clark Regional Emergency Services Agency for possible interference with public safety communications.